-To foster the well-being of young children through coaching and mentoring, thereby enabling them to develop civic-minded attitudes and behavior to become responsible citizens
+To foster the well-being of young children in Guyana through coaching and mentoring, thereby enabling them to develop civic-minded attitudes and behaviors to become responsible citizens.

 We Are GUTSY, Inc. is committed to working with all Guyanese youth ages 3 – 12 years old, regardless of race, religion, sexual orientation or socio-economic status.

 To address the generational issues our youth face as they mature into adults we first see the challenges from their perspective.
 We listen with empathy, respect and honesty to find answers for their concerns.

 Encouraging children to examine and express their own feelings makes them self-aware, and builds skills in critical thinking.
 These come in handy when they are problem solving.
 It helps them connect their initial thoughts to new ways of doing things.